A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 Ensure compliance

-ERP helps by introducing that organization into your business model.
-An ERP gives you a comprehensive view of your stored information, including:
+ERP helps this by ensuring operational organization, particularly when it comes to compliance.
+An ERP gives you a comprehensive view of your information, including:

-Better yet, the best ERPs also give you suggestions to protect your most sensitive data, such as customer information.
+Better yet, the best ERPs also give you suggestions on how to protect your most sensitive data, such as your customers’ financial information.

-For example, a Salesforce ERP integration organizes the mounds of data you may have in the software to ensure that everything is compliant, avoiding potential fines.
+For example, a Salesforce ERP integration organizes the mounds of data you may have in the software to ensure that everything is compliant and avoid potential fines.

 Improved customer interactions

 Customer relationships are at the heart of a successful business.
-When your sales team can view your customers’ data at-a-glance, they can serve your customers more quickly and effectively.
+When your sales team can view your customers’ data at a glance, they can serve your customers quicker and more effectively.

-An ERP keeps all of your customer’s data in one place to make it easy to pull up on the fly.
-This leads to a better customer experience, which provides several other benefits, including:
+An ERP keeps all of your customer data in one place to make it easy to pull up on the fly.
+This leads to a better customer experience, which provides several other benefits that include:

 With all of this new information, you might think that an ERP sounds similar to a CRM.
 For clarity, let’s compare the two software options.